 Peace and grooviness ~

 We're on the Pacific Coast in the charming town of Westport, WA about three hours north of Portland.

 Most visiting writers fly into Portland, OR (PDX) or Seattle, WA (SEA).
 There are usually carpools for group retreats.

 We work exclusively with Vacations by the Sea to provide luxury beach condos for our visiting writers.
-You'll have a private room and bathroom, fully equipped kitchen, and a balcony with stunning view.
+You'll have a private condo with fully equipped kitchen and stunning ocean view.

 How's the weather?

 The Pacific Northwest seaside weather is unpredictable but moderate: often rainy, rare snow, more sunshine than you think.

 There are elevators in most buildings.
 The state park trail is paved with ramps to observation decks.